This Tutorial Explains What is Requirement Analysis, Requirement Analysis Steps, Examples, And Goals of Requirement Gathering in SDLC:

 - New product to be developed.

-For Example, A surround-view camera system developed for an OEM (GM, Volkswagen, BMW, etc.) and can be showcased to another OEM.
+For Example, A surround-view camera system developed for an OEM (GM, Volkswagen, BMW, etc.) can be showcased to another OEM.

-Please note, it is not wise to show product/proto product to the customer which is under development as it may violate Non-Disclosure Agreement signed with another customer for whom that product is being developed.
+Please note, it is not wise to show product/proto product to the customer which is under development as it may violate the Non-Disclosure Agreement signed with another customer for whom that product is being developed.
 It may also result in an unnecessary legal tussle.

-Another example could be that of the infotainment system, being developed by the organization, and is already in the market.
+Another example could be that of the infotainment system, being developed by the organization, and is already on the market.
 Business analysts and other stakeholders within an organization may plan a workshop demo for the customer, displaying infotainment systems with tangible HMI, device connector ports, sandbox, etc.